Skip to content

 Don Wentworth's work reflects his interest in the revelatory nature of brief, haiku-like moments in everyday life.
 He has three full-length poetry collections: Past All Traps, Yield to the Willow, and With a Deepening Presence (Six Gallery), and a ghazal collection forthcoming in 2026 (Low Ghost Press).

-fading beneath the fading cherry blossoms cherry blossom viewers
+the fading cherry blossoms

 Posted on 7 April 20262 April 2026Author Don WentworthCategories Issue 26.13 Comments on

-in the pond the face of autumn rippling
+the face of autumn

 Posted on 1 June 201630 May 2016Author Don WentworthCategories Issue 16.112 Comments on

-finally the graveyard, too, abandoned
+the graveyard, too,

 Posted on 17 June 201523 June 2015Author Don WentworthCategories Issue 15.19 Comments on